-The Company had cash of \$28,261,552, restricted cash allocated to the Segilola Gold Project of \$4,460,026, and net working capital, excluding Gold Stream repayments which are contingent upon production, of \$22,307,767 as at December 31, 2020 (December 31, 2019: cash of \$5,402,920, cash receivables of \$1,145,837 and net working capital of \$5,655,019).
-The increase in cash and restricted cash balance of \$27,318,658 are mainly due to net funds received from the issue of new common shares of \$19,243,403, the prepayment of a gold stream from the AFC of \$28,197,777 (US\$21,000,000) and drawdowns from the secured loan facility of \$27,927,401 (US\$21,500,000), partially offset by expenditure on assets under construction of \$37,592,724, exploration and evaluation expenditures of \$2,027,359, the purchase of property plant and equipment of \$2,397,530, borrowing costs of \$4,339,276, and operational overheads.
+The Company had cash of \$11,070,021, restricted cash allocated to the Segilola Gold Project of \$4,407,381, and net working capital, excluding Gold Stream repayments which are contingent upon production, of \$14,191,673 as at March 31, 2021 (December 31, 2020: cash of \$28,261,552, restricted cash allocated to the Segilola Gold Project of \$4,460,026, and net working capital, excluding Gold Stream repayments which are contingent upon production, of \$22,307,767).
+The decrease in cash and cash balance of \$17,191,531 is due mainly to expenditure on assets under construction of \$11,562,225, exploration and evaluation expenditures of \$742,364, the purchase of property plant and equipment of \$1,260,198, and operational overheads.

 The Company has no current source of income.
-As at December 31, 2020, in addition to cash and restricted cash balances, the Company has undrawn debt facilities of \$41.4 million (US\$32.5 million) which will provide sufficient funding for the completion of the construction of its Segilola Gold Mine in Osun state, Nigeria.
+As at March 31, 2021, in addition to cash and restricted cash balances, the Company has undrawn debt facilities of \$41.4 million (US\$32.5 million) which will provide sufficient funding for the completion of the construction of its Segilola Gold Mine in Osun state, Nigeria.
 The Board has reviewed the Group's cash flow forecasts up until December, 2022, having regard to its current financial position and operational objectives.
 The Board is satisfied that the Group has sufficient financial resources to meet its commitments for at least the next twelve months.
-Refer to note 2c of the 2020 Audited Financial Statements for further detail on going concern.
+Refer to note 2c of the 2020 Unaudited Financial Statements for further detail on going concern.